hadley/adv-r/Functions.md

 lapply(1:10, "+", 3)
 ```

 Note the difference between `` `+` `` and `"+"`.
 The first one is the value of the object called `+`, and the second is a string containing the character `+`.
-The second version works because `lapply` can be given the name of a function instead of the function itself.
+The second version works because `lapply` can be given the name of a function instead of the function itself - if you read the source of `lapply()`, you'll see the first line uses `match.fun()` to find functions given their names.

-That everything in R is represented as a function call will be more important to know for [[computing on the language]].
+That everything in R is represented as a function call is important to know for [[computing on the language]].

 ## Function arguments

 It's useful to distinguish between the formal arguments and the actual arguments to a function.
 The formal arguments are a property of the function, whereas the actual or calling arguments vary each time you call the function.
-This section discusses how calling arguments are mapped to formal arguments, how default arguments work and the impact of lazy evaluation.
+This section discusses how calling arguments are mapped to formal arguments, how you can call a function given a list of argunments, how default arguments work and the impact of lazy evaluation.

 ### Calling functions